 Understanding Graves’ Disease

 Graves’ disease causes the thyroid to overproduce hormones and the metabolism to go into overdrive.
 When this happens, a variety of symptoms can arise, including unexplained weight loss, tremors, and anxiety.
 Approximately 1 million people are diagnosed with Graves’ disease annually.
-Women under the age of 40 are at greatest risk for the disease.
+Women under the age of 40 are at the greatest risk for the disease.

 One area of the body that is particularly vulnerable to the effects of Graves’ disease is the eyes.
 An influx of the thyroid hormone, coupled with circulating antibodies, can cause the tissues and muscles surrounding the eye to swell and the eyes to protrude.
-The protrusion may be mild, moderate or severe.
+The protrusion may be mild, moderate, or severe.
 In serious cases, substantial swelling makes it difficult to move the eyes and may cause double vision.
 The cornea can also ulcerate and the optic nerve (which connects the eye to the brain) can sustain damage.

-When Graves’ disease affects the eyes, doctors may refer to the condition as thyroid eye disease or thyroid associated ophthalmopathy.
+When Graves’ disease affects the eyes, doctors may refer to the condition as thyroid eye disease or thyroid-associated ophthalmopathy.

 Symptoms of Graves’ Disease

 Not related to the eyes: